yousefelassal/quote-cron/README.md

 > Finding good players is easy.
 Getting them to play as a team is another story.

 > Action may not always bring happiness; but there is no happiness without action.

+> The less effort, the faster and more powerful you will be.